 In fact, the phone is so large that it offers a “split-screen” function that permits users to operate two apps simultaneously a stand-out feature among competitors.

 The Honor 7X has a dual-lens 16MP and 2MP camera for capturing high-definition photos.
-For a further level of professionalism, the camera offers Portrait Mode, that blurs the background and captures your subject in vivid detail.
+For a further level of professionalism, the camera offers Portrait Mode, which blurs the background and captures your subject in vivid detail.

 This phone is additionally built to last, with a 3,340 mAH battery that may deliver up to 1.5 days of power on one charge.
 The Honor 7X is upgradable to Android 8.0 Oreo software and is compatible with GSM cellular networks like AT& T and T-Mobile.